EvanHStanton/select-issues/README.md

 # select-issues
-This is a collaborative effort to learn the fundamentals of data pipelines, kubernetes, and related subjects.
+This repository is designed as a space to overcome select issues in programming.